rdubois440/esp32_nunchuck_ble_keyboard/README.md

 # Full Keyboard Arrangement

-The original letter arrangement of the 8Pen project is not used for this project, the letters are re-organized according to their frequency in the English language.
+The original letter arrangement of the 8Pen project is not used for NunKbd, the letters are re-organized according to their frequency in the English language.
 To the best of my knowledge, this is the alphabet organized by frequency

 ```